15 of the best books for women to read in 2023

 Read The Illustrated Woman for… a remarkably raw and honest poetry collection that celebrates the beauty and resilience of women’s bodies.

-Helen Mort’s books are some of my top recommendations for women in 2023.
-I fell in love with her memoir of motherhood and mountains, A Line Above the Sky, but here I wanted to focus on her 2022 poetry collection.
+I’m so happy to have discovered Helen Mort’s writing this year.
+I first fell in love with her memoir of motherhood and mountains, A Line Above the Sky, but here wanted to share her 2022 poetry collection, The Illustrated Woman.

 Amidst the landscapes of the Peak District and the glaciers of Greenland – and with her trademark infusion of wild adventure – The Illustrated Woman is a stunning anthology about what it means to live in a woman’s body.